These are the different sections in ThoughtSpot:

 Answers are the result of a single search.
 You can save an answer you want to work more on later, or just keep it for your personal use.
 Answers are for you alone, until you share them with others.

 Pinboards are collections of related search results.
 You can create your own pinboard or add to an existing one.
-Once a pinboard has been saved, it can be shared with others or viewed as a slideshow.
+After saving a pinboard, it can be shared with others or viewed as a slideshow.
 The Pinboards page shows a list of saved pinboards.
 Click one to view, edit, or share it.

 To learn more about pinboards, visit About pinboards.

-If SpotIQ has been enabled by your administrator, you can go here to view the status of your request after you choose Auto Analyze or Custom Analyze, and to see the results.
+If SpotIQ is enabled by your administrator, you can go here to view the status of your analysis requests to see the results.

 To learn more about this section, visit About SpotIQ.